Tools

 Key Characteristics

-The blades typically feature a single beveled edge, providing maximum precision but also more care on the user’s part—they’re also usually meant to be used with your right hand.
-Our Nakiri and Santoku knives are double beveled with a razor sharp 12.5-degree edge angle, making them usable with either hand.
+The blades typically feature a single beveled edge, providing maximum precision but also more care on the user’s part (they’re usually meant to be used with your right hand).
+They are also typically partial tang, meaning the steel doesn't extend all the way through the handle, to be more lightweight.

 Japanese knives are made with specific purposes in mind.
 Traditional shapes include: